Self-guided visit request

 Washington state schools with 40% or more free/reduced lunch participants, ESL/ELL students, special education classes and/or ECEAPs can apply for our field trip scholarships.
 Approved scholarship groups receive free Aquarium admission and may also apply for a bus reimbursement (as available) of up to $400 per bus rented to bring your students on their field trip.

 Aides required and accompanied by students with disabilities can enter the Aquarium free of charge even if the rest of the group doesn’t qualify for a scholarship.
-If applicable, please let the Registration team know in your visit request form how many 1:1 aides you are requesting complimentary tickets for.
+If applicable, please let the Registration team know in your visit request form how many 1:1 aides you are requesting comp tickets for.

 Bus reimbursement scholarship update